hpi-epic/gpucsl/docs/Public-api.md

 ### Returns
 A SkeletonResult wrapped into TimedReturn.
-This represents the resulting undirected graph, helper structures as the separation sets, that are needed for the edge orientation, and times of how long the execution took.
+This represents the resulting undirected graph, helper structures as the separation sets (which are needed for the edge orientation), and execution time.

 ### Return Value
 - SkeletonResult